Peggy Hopkins Joyce: Marriages and affairs

 Joyce was married six times and claimed to be engaged around fifty times.

 Joyce's first marriage was to millionaire Everett Archer Jr. in 1910.
 Archer had the marriage annulled later that year after he discovered that Joyce was underage.
 Her second marriage was to lawyer Sherburne Hopkins, the son of a prominent and wealthy lawyer.
 They were married in 1913.
 In 1917, Joyce left him to pursue a career.
 While travelling with the Ziegfeld show in 1919, she met wealthy Chicago lumberman J. Stanley Joyce.
 J. Stanley paid for Peggy's divorce from Hopkins; the divorce was granted on January 21, 1920.

 Two days later, on January 23, Peggy and Stanley were married.
-On their wedding night, Peggy locked herself in the bathroom of the couple's hotel room and refused to come out until Joyce wrote her a check for $500,000.
+On their wedding night, Peggy locked herself in the bathroom of the couple's hotel room and refused to come out until Stanley wrote her a check for $500,000.
 Within the year, she left Stanley for Parisian playboy and multimillionaire newspaper owner Henri Letellier.
 She sued Stanley for divorce and asked for $10,000 a month in alimony and attorney fees of $100,000.
 Stanley counter sued, claiming that she had married him only to defraud him of money.
 He also accused Peggy of having multiple adulterous affairs, being a bigamist (he claimed that Peggy was not divorced from her first husband before she married her second, thus making their union invalid), and for having driven a United States Army lieutenant to suicide.
 Stanley's lawyer claimed the man shot himself in a Turkish bath after going broke trying to keep Peggy happy.

 During the couple's well publicized divorce trial in 1921, testimony revealed that J. Stanley had given Peggy a reported $1.4 million in jewelry, a $300,000 home in Miami, furs, cars, and other properties during their marriage.
 Peggy was awarded $600,000 in the divorce settlement.
 She was also allowed to keep all the jewelry she had acquired during the marriage, and was given stock in J. Stanley Joyce's lumber company that allotted her an annuity of $1,500 monthly for life.